Issue No. 4 · June 28, 2026 · Descriptive labeling and sensory language

 The same bowl of soup tastes better if you call it 'Grandma's home-style chicken soup' instead of 'soup of the day.'
 Not sells better, though it does that too.
 Tastes better.
 The diner reports a richer flavor, eats more of it, and is likelier to come back, and the only thing that changed was the words printed on the page.

-Sit with that for a second, because it should unsettle you a little and also make you money.
+Sit with that, because it should unsettle you a little and also make you money.
 A name is not a label stuck on the food.
 It is an instruction for how to experience it.
 'Seafood filet' tells you what is on the plate.
 'Succulent Italian seafood filet' tells you how it is going to feel, where it came from, and that somebody cared enough to say so.
-The brain fills in the rest, and the tongue tends to follow the brain.
+The brain folds all of that in before the fork lands, and the tongue tends to follow the brain.

 This is the purest version of what this column keeps circling: you can move the result without touching the result.
 Here are five menus reaching for it.